 This may all be sounding a bit complicated.
 Don’t worry, we are here to help.
 When you register your child with GP at Hand, you will also be asked to provide information on what immunisations they have had.

 These records will then be reviewed by our highly experienced practice nurses who will be able to tell you if your child will need additional catch-up immunisations to get them in line with the UK schedule.5

-You can also book an appointment to discuss any questions you may have with one of our practice nurses in the Babylon app.
+You can also book an appointment to discuss any questions you may have with one of our practice nurses in our app.